Jacob12138xieyuan/Fund-Manager-Construct2-Game/README.md

 ![](4.png)
 ![](5.png)

-Use `node index.js` to start application server.
+Use `node index.js` to start local application server at port 4200.